María de Jesús Patricio Martínez

 María de Jesús Patricio Martínez (born 23 December 1963), also known as Marichuy, is a traditional medicine healer and human rights activist in Mexico.
-Of Nahua descent, she was chosen as "representative indigenous spokeswoman" by National Indigenous Congress (CNI) for the 2018 general election, for which she ran as an independent candidate for the Presidency of Mexico.
-She was also the first woman in Tuxpan to participate in the dance of Los Sonajeros which was a ritual that asked for rain.
+Of Nahua descent, she was chosen as "representative indigenous spokeswoman" by National Indigenous Congress (CNI) for the 2018 general election, in which she sought to run as an independent candidate for the presidency of Mexico.
+She was also the first woman in Tuxpan, Jalisco, to participate in the dance of Los Sonajeros which was a ritual that asked for rain.

 On 28 May 2017, a congress was held in San Cristóbal de Las Casas, Chiapas, where Marichuy was designated by the CNI as the "representative indigenous spokeswoman" by 840 delegates from 60 indigenous communities of Mexico.
 The Congress also resolved to choose Marichuy as spokeswoman for the indigenous peoples of Mexico in the 2018 general election.
-Media reported that Patricio Martínez is the first indigenous woman to run for the Presidency of Mexico.
+Media reported that Patricio Martínez was the first indigenous woman to run for the presidency of Mexico.

 Early life and work

-María de Jesús Patricio Martínez was born 23 December 1963, in the Nahua community of Tuxpan, located in the present state of Jalisco.
+María de Jesús Patricio Martínez was born 23 December 1963, in the Nahua community of Tuxpan, located in the state of Jalisco.

 Maria's integration to traditional and alternative medicine as a healing tool began with her observations of the older women in her community that used herbalism as a form of healing.
 She saw women in her community such as her aunts and grandmothers use these different forms of medicine to treat diseases such as fear, fright, heatwaves and weakness.
 Through seeing these alternative forms of medicine.
 Maria followed their path and became a traditional medicine healer.
 Her reasoning for following this path was because she felt her knowledge and understanding of the ways in which plants can aid the sick would be beneficial to help those in her community who were unable to afford medicine from the government.

-In 1978, motivated by her mother's loss of mobility from the waist down, Martinez sought medical attention from traditional healers in her community who were able to return her mother's ability to walk.
+In 1978, motivated by her mother's loss of mobility from the waist down, Patricio Martinez sought medical attention from traditional healers in her community who were able to return her mother's ability to walk.
 Her mother endured three years of treatments by specialized doctors to help her regain her ability however misdiagnosed, doctors were unable to find the cause of her condition or any remedy for it.
 However, through a three-month use of alternative medicine, Maria's mother was able to walk again.
 Through seeing the ground breakings innovations traditional healers produced, Maria completed high school for the purpose of dedicating herself to preserving her community by way of studying traditional medicines.
 After furthering these dreams to become a traditional doctor, she founded the Casa de Salud Calli Tecolhuacateca Tochan Clinic in 1992.
 Responsible for the Casa de Salud, Maria began the clinic in hopes for tending to her community with both traditional and alternative medicine.
 The health center supports the continuity and further development of Nahuan traditional indigenous medicine, an objective supported for decades by the University of Guadalajara.